mantidproject/mantid/docs/source/algorithms/LoadMcStas-v1.rst

 from each of two detector banks of the instrument simulated.
 These are loaded individually into separate workspaces.
 In addition, this algorithm returns the workspace EventData_ws, which contains the sum of all event data entries in the McStas Nexus file.
-In the example below shown how tests that the algorithm has done is correctly.
+The example below performs a test to show that the summation of the workspaces has been executed correctly.

 .. testcode:: CheckEqualScattering